 So what did I do?

-I moved out, found an apartment near school, began to work 60 hours per week while attending college full time - all to maintain the lavish (read: basic ass) lifestyle I had designed for myself.
+I moved out, found an apartment near school, began to work 60 hours per week while attending college full time — all to keep up with the lavish lifestyle I was creating for myself.

-To make a long story short, a series of events led me to, what I now refer to as: Rock Bottom Broke (RBB) - unemployed, depressed, and practically homeless.
+To make a long story short, a series of events led me to, what I like to call, Rock Bottom Broke (RBB), unemployed, depressed, and practically homeless.